enriquebris/fakesmtpserver/readme.md

 # fakeSMTPserver

-Local SMTP server for local development.
-Capture all SMTP emails in local.
+SMTP server for local development.
+Capture all incoming SMTP emails and send them to standard output.
+Quick and simple.

 ### Installation